Contents

 How Do I Register A Trade Mark?

-After you’ve established your trade mark is safe, you can proceed with your application with IP Australia – this part can be a bit tricky, so it’s wise to enlist the help of an IP lawyer
+Once you are confident that your trade mark is unique, you can proceed with your application via IP Australia’s online portal.
+This step can be complex, so it’s wise to enlist the assistance of an IP lawyer to guide you through the process.

-If your application is successful, IP Australia will notify you and your trade mark will then enter a period of opposition.
-During this time, anyone who wishes to come forward and challenge your trade mark being registered is able to do so.
+If your application is successful, IP Australia will formally notify you and your trade mark will enter a two‐month period of opposition.
+During this time, any third party who believes your mark infringes on their rights may file an opposition against your registration.
+For more details on handling such disputes, see our guide on opposing a trade mark.

 What Can I Register As A Trade Mark In Australia?